mesbahamin/star-sim/README.md

 ### Keyboard Shortcuts

+- `b`: Toggle bounding box rendering.
-- `b`: Toggle brute-force mode.
+- `f`: Toggle brute-force mode.
 Stars turn blue when this mode is active, and gravitational attraction is calculated for every single pair of stars.
 The Barnes-Hut grid is not updated.
 - `g`: Toggle Barnes-Hut grid rendering.